konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

 ### Type in Type

-Most typed languages allow functions that take terms as arguments, for example, `not (b:bool) := if b then false else true`.
+Most typed languages allow functions that take terms as arguments, for example `not (b:bool) := if b then false else true`.
 More advanced type system also allow functions that take types are arguments, for example `id (A:Type) (a:A) := a`.
 In such languages, the question arises what the type of `Type` should be.
 Initial suggestions were for `Type` to be of type `Type`, i.e. `Type : Type`, until Girard proved that this is paradoxical.
-The following program is based on Per Martin-Löf's proof of this paradox in [An Intuitionistic Theory of Types, 1972][ITT].
+The following proof is based on Per Martin-Löf's proof of Girard's paradox in [An Intuitionistic Theory of Types, 1972][ITT].

 This proof
-will define a notion of ordering, will show that orderings can themselves be ordered, will show that all orderings are smaller than the ordering of all orderings, and will conclude that this is a contradiction.
+will define a notion of ordering, will show that orderings can themselves be ordered, will show that all orderings are smaller than the ordering of orderings, and will conclude that this is a contradiction.
 Don't despair if all this talk of orderings of orderings makes your head hurt.
 This is the expected behavior --- your brain has evolved to avoid wasting resources on thinking diverging thoughts.

 This paradox relies heavily on the notion of an ordering, which requires that we first become familiar with transitivity and infinite chains.